 A woman needed to have a small head and a short “bobbed” haircut to fit under the ever-increasing tightness.
 These close-fitting hats were worn low over the eyebrows, making visibility difficult.
 Women walked with their chins up and eyes cast down, creating an air of conceitedness or feminine independence.

 The brims of the hats were so slight that the New York Times called them “an apology for a brim.”
 Starting in 1924, brims were a mere 2 inches at most.
 Some curled up, some angled out like a mini visor, and still others pointed down.
 By the end of the decade, brims were non-existent.
 The bell-like fit was now a true helmet.

 In many later cloche styles, the side brims came down over one or both ears, which allowed more room for larger decorations.
-They often featured intricate embroidery, art deco geometric shapes, jewels, or ribbon.
+They often featured intricate embroidery, Art Deco geometric shapes, jewels, or ribbons.
 Those ribbons sometimes carried coded messages for those in the know.
 Ribbons tied like an arrow signified that the woman had given her love to another, a firm knot meant that the woman was married, and a bow meant that a woman had some openings on her dance card!

 Cloche hats were worn throughout the year, so they could be made from straw or cloth, depending on the season.
 Straw hats came in various lightweight waves or braids in the summer months.
 If a straw hat lasted through one season, it was trendy to paint them in next season’s colors.
 Agatha Christie described in her autobiography how she painted hats and added new trims to refresh the look each year.
 Even fabric hats could easily be redecorated with new trim and a reshaping of the brim.